Masters of engineering

 The Master of Engineering degree is a practice-oriented, interdisciplinary degree designed to meet the needs of students who are interested in furthering a career in engineering with a business/ management emphasis.
 The student will select his/her own program in consultation with the program adviser of the respective department subject to the guidelines listed below.
 In addition to the course requirements, the student is required to complete a design project and a final written report.
 This phase of the program introduces the student to the problems and solutions faced by practicing engineers.
 The program is designed for both the industrial professional who is seeking a career enhancement and also to the new baccalaureate graduate who wants to continue to study in order to be able to enter the work force with well-defined and honed professional skills.

-Learn more about Master of Engineering.
+Learn more about Master of Engineering Program.

 Admission to Graduate Study